We suffer more in imagination than in reality.”

 When someone intentionally mistreats you repeatedly, that person most likely possesses low self-esteem.

 This puts the problem on the person doing the inflicting instead of on you.
-Your challenge is to learn how not to internalize--or blame yourself--for that person's behavior.
-This isn't easy to do!
-But it's part of developing a healthy personality that allows you to withstand the negative effects of others without damage.
+Your challenge is not to blame yourself for that person's behavior.
+This isn't easy to do, but it's part of developing a healthy personality that allows you to withstand the negative effects of others without damage.
 If you can succeed in being immune to the darts of destructive people, then you'll be well better off.

 What’s the fix?

 How do we improve our self-esteem?
-I propose that you pick one item on the fourteen-item list shown above and work to undo it.
-Then you pick a second item on the list and work to undo that one.
+I propose you pick one item on the fourteen-item list above and work to undo it.
+Then, you pick a second item on the list and work to undo that one.
 And so on.

 Review the following two examples:

-2. To undo the effects of internalizing “Fear of failure,” decide to do something that takes significant effort and planning, such as preparing for a difficult hike, writing a story, painting your bathroom—anything you’ve been wanting to do anyway.
+To undo the effects of internalizing “Fear of failure,” decide to do something that takes significant effort and planning, such as preparing for a difficult hike, writing a story, painting your bathroom—anything you’ve wanted to do anyway.
 Complete the job.
-Then pick another task that requires planning and persistance and succeed in doing it.
+Then, pick another task that requires planning and persistence and succeed in doing it.

 You do what you want

-People often complain about their lives, not realizing that their lives are just the way they want them to be.
-Not always, but most of the time.
+People often complain about their lives, not realizing that they are just the way they want them to be—not always, but most of the time.

 You don't agree with me?
 Review these examples:

-Most often, the quality of our lives is a reflection of what we want the most.
-People are surprised to hear this notion because we’re constantly taught by society that our happiness and standard of living are the result of what other people do to us.
+The quality of our lives most often reflects what we want the most.
+People are surprised to hear this notion because society constantly teaches us that our happiness and standard of living are the result of what other people do to us.

 Sum of decisions

 I’ve heard that we’re the sum of all our decisions.
-I like that idea because I can choose to better myself anytime I want to.
-The moment I take action to fulfil an obligation, compete an assigned task, or go the extra mile, I become a better person.
+I like that idea because I can choose to better myself anytime.
+When I act to fulfill an obligation, complete an assigned task, or go the extra mile, I become a better person.
 How liberating is it to know I have total control over my progression in life!

 What’s most important?